SmartArray/digibyte/README.md

-# Development is now occurring on the DigiByte-Core repo
+# Development is now occurring on the DigiByte-Core Repo

 As of 2020, development has now moved to the DigiByte-Core organization, under the digibyte repo